Multi-FAct: Assessing Factuality of Multilingual LLMs using FActScore: Introduction

-Through our analysis, we observe two significant findings.
-First, English consistently maintains an advantage in both factual accuracy and the quantity of generated facts compared to other languages when generating identical content.
-Second, content produced by multilingual language models tends to exhibit a stronger performance for factual information originating from Western regions, such as America and Europe, across the languages.
-These results emphasize the need for enhanced assessment methods in evaluating multilingual factual accuracy and underscore the geographical biases in the fact generation capabilities of LLMs.
+We conduct an evaluation of the factual accuracy of recent proprietary multilingual LLMs in nine languages using biography generation task.
+We ensure geographical diversity by curating subjects from various regions.
+Our analysis reveals two significant findings.
+First, English consistently maintains an advantage in both factual accuracy and the quantity of generated facts compared to other languages.
+Second, content produced by multilingual language models exhibits better factual accuracy about North America and Europe across the languages.